Redundancy Guide: More than two years’ service

 • Work performance

-What will I be paid?
+5. What will I be paid if I’m made redundant?

-• Notice pay – either worked or paid in a lump sum
+• Notice pay – either worked, or paid in a lump sum

-How is statutory redundancy pay calculated?
+How statutory redundancy pay is calculated:

 • Under 22: 0.5 week’s pay per full year worked